spawnmarvel/quickguides/eventhub/ReadmeMessaging.md

 ## Choose whether to use messages or events

-What is a message?
+What is a message? :email:
 * A message contains raw data, produced by one component and consumed by another component.
 * A message contains the data itself, not just a reference to that data.
 * The sending component expects the destination component to process the message content in a certain way.

-What is an event?
+What is an event?📢 :loudspeaker:
 Events are lighter weight than messages, and are most often used for broadcast communications.
 The components sending the event are known as publishers, and receivers are known as subscribers.
 * An event is a lightweight notification that indicates that something happened.
 * The event may be sent to multiple receivers, or to none at all.